mrh0/pa-spec-generator/README.md

 npm start <path to Planetary Annihilation Titans>
 ```
 ### Use schemas
-Visual Studio: Code supports JSON-schema validation by adding one of the following property with a link to the schema in the JSON file you are working in.
+Visual Studio: Code supports JSON-schema validation by adding one of the following `$schema` properties with a link to the schema in the JSON file you are working in.
 ```json
 {
   "$schema": "https://raw.githubusercontent.com/mrh0/pa-spec-generator/main/specs/ai_builds_spec.json",